hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Country of dispatch&gt; is<br />
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Country of dispatch&gt; is
-PRESENT for all<br />
+PRESENT for all
- &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM&gt;<br />
+ &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM&gt;
-THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT<br />
-ITEM.Country<br />
-  of dispatch&gt; must be different from the others;<br />
+THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Country of dispatch&gt; must be different from the others;
-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Country of destination&gt; is<br />
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Country of destination&gt; is
-PRESENT for<br />
+PRESENT for
-  all &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM&gt;<br />
+  all &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM&gt;
-THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT<br />
-ITEM.Country<br />
-  of destination&gt; must be different from the others;<br />
+THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Country of destination&gt; must be different from the others;
-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Reference number UCR&gt; is<br />
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Reference number UCR&gt; is
-PRESENT for<br />
+PRESENT for
-  all &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM&gt;<br />
+  all &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM&gt;
-THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT<br />
-ITEM.Reference<br />
-  number UCR&gt; must be different from the others;<br />
+THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Reference number UCR&gt; must be different from the others;
 IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.
-Declaration type &gt; is<br />
+Declaration type &gt; is PRESENT for all
-PRESENT for all<br />
-  &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM&gt;<br />
+  &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM&gt;
-THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT<br />
-  ITEM.Declaration type&gt; must be different from the others.
+THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Declaration type&gt; must be different from the others.

 **Technical Description**